Two schools under one roof: Developments since the late 2000s

 The removal of the Croatian Democratic Union minister in the Central Bosnia Canton in 2005 by the OHR hasn't resulted in any progress related to the termination of segregation in schools yet.
 Greta Kuna replaced Lovrinović's position and continued the obstruction supported by Croatian Democratic Union.
 In 2007, her statement shocked the public when answering the question about 'two schools under one roof': "The ‘Two Schools Under One Roof’ project will not be suspended because you can't mix apples and pears.
 Apples with apples and pears with pears." - replied minister Kuna.

 On 16 February 2010, the parliament of the Federation of Bosnia and Herzegovina adopted a resolution establishing multiethnic school departments in the 57 schools in southern and central parts of Bosnia and Herzegovina.
 According to media in Sarajevo changes were unlikely to be enacted, even by the next year.

+From the 2010s onward, a series of court cases and monitoring reports continued to focus on the practice.
+In August 2014 the Supreme Court of the Federation of Bosnia and Herzegovina issued a final and binding decision in a discrimination case concerning schools in Stolac and Čapljina, finding that the defendants had discriminated on ethnic grounds; the OSCE later reported that the ruling had not been implemented.

 In 2017, numerous prominent writers, scientists, journalists, activists and other public figures from Bosnia-Herzegovina, Croatia, Montenegro and Serbia signed the Declaration on the Common Language, which calls for “abolishing all forms of linguistic segregation and discrimination in educational and public institutions“.

+The European Commission's 2021 enlargement report noted that the practice remained in breach of the 2014 ruling and reported that in July 2021 the Constitutional Court found discrimination concerning the practice in Central Bosnia Canton.

+Later European Commission reports continued to record a lack of progress.
+The 2024 report stated that no progress had been made in eliminating the practice and described it as being in breach of 2014 and 2021 rulings of the Federation entity Supreme Court.
+The 2025 report again called for implementing court rulings to end divided education and said that systemic solutions were still not in place to eliminate the practice.

+In 2024, the Council of Europe's European Commission against Racism and Intolerance (ECRI) reported that its long-standing recommendation to abolish the "two schools under one roof" practice and other forms of segregation in education had not been implemented.